sowmya-bm/Flask-Application-deployment-via-EKS/README.md

 # Flask-Application-deployment-via-EKS
-In thi project, I have setup an EKs cluster and deployed a 2 tier application on it through K8s manifest files.
+In this project, I have setup an EKs cluster and deployed a 2 tier application on it through K8s manifest files.

 #Visit my blog for POCs